tredontho/purescript-book/text/chapter2.md

 All 2 tests passed! 🎉
 ```

 Note that the `answer` function (found in `src/Euler.purs`) has been modified to find the multiples of 3 and 5 below any integer.
-The test suite (found in `test/Main.purs`) for this `answer` function is more comprehensive than the test in the earlier getting-started guide.
+The test suite (located in `test/Main.purs`) for this `answer` function is more comprehensive than the test in the earlier getting-started guide.
 Don't worry about understanding how this test framework code works while reading these early chapters.

 The remainder of the book contains lots of exercises.
 If you write your solutions in the `Test.MySolutions` module (`test/MySolutions.purs`), you can check your work against the provided test suite.

-Let's work through this next exercise together in test-driven-development style.
+Let's work through this next exercise together in a test-driven-development style.

 ## Exercise